 Johann Elias Ridinger (Ulm 1698 – Augsburg 1767).
 Dains mouchetés.
 Speckled Fallow Deer.
 “A splendid group (of 6) fallow deer in unsurpassably fine (oak) forest.”
 Two stags, one resting to the right, the other grazing to the left (this adopted in reversed position as Fallow Deer Speckled Red and Brown in the Colored Animal Kingdom), three deer, resting, standing & going, and a pert little calf.
-Etching and engraving.
+Etching with engraving.
 (1736.)
 Inscribed: 17. / Cum Priv.
 Sac.
 Cæs.
 Majest. / I. El.
 Ridinger inv. pinx.
 Sculps. et excud.
 Aug.
 Vind., otherwise as above in German, French, Latin, & below.
 13⅝ × 16½ in (34.6 × 42 cm).

 The grazing deer of the central group …